SamWaggoner/barz/README.md

 ## Status
 ##### In Progress:
-The computer will read out the lines
+The computer will read the lines out loud after they are generated.
 ##### In Progress:
 The user will have the option to create different types of poems, like limericks or haikus, for example.